 - Add the onion and sweat for a few minutes

 - Scatter in the cumin seeds and cook for a further 2 minutes, stirring occasionally

 - Pour in the stock

 - Stir in the tomato purée and coriander

 - Next add the lentils

 - Stir, bring to the boil and then simmer gently for 30 minutes

-- Place in a blender to create a smooth soup
+- Place in a blender or use a stick blender to create a smooth soup

 - Re heat and season with salt and black pepper to taste